syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Working-with-Content.md

 You can set your own custom error message by using ValidationMessage property.
 To display the error message, specify the corresponding annotation attribute followed by the message to display.

 N> jQuery predefined error messages to that annotation attribute will be shown when this property is not defined.
-The below given example explain this behavior of 'minWordCount’ attribute,

 When you initialize the RichTextEditor widget, it creates a text area hidden element which is used to store the value.
 Hence, the validation is performed based on the value stored in this hidden element.